e-comas/e-comas.com/_posts/2022-08-02-amazons-beautiful-game-why-the-ecommerce-giant-is-buying-rights-to-live-football.md

 It’s obviously working: 35% growth for Prime is massive.

 And it strengthens Amazon’s offer for big brands, giving them unprecedented visibility.
-Which means Amazon can move its advertising offering up the ladder to provide brand lift and influence - a contrast to its traditional, conversion-focused model, where it could only target customers who were already looking to make a purchase.
+This means Amazon can move its advertising offering up the ladder to provide brand lift and influence - a contrast to its traditional, conversion-focused model, where it could only target customers who were already looking to make a purchase.

 This is opening up for massive brand advertising, which Amazon may be able to funnel directly into measurable sales in the future.